dannycahoon/apiWorkshop/environments/gseDemo.md

 # GSE Demo Central
 GSE provides the capabilities to set up API Platform for short-term demos.

 Use http://demo.oracle.com.
-Select "UCM with Classic Focus".
+Select **UCM with OCI Focus**.
 That will set up a cloud domain, which you can provision API Platform CS management Service.

 You can also provision an IaaS Compute to install the gateway.